 - Stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
-The Fund's investments in foreign stocks can be riskier than U.S. stock investments.
-Foreign stocks may be more volatile and less liquid than U.S. stocks.
-The prices of foreign stocks and the prices of U.S. stocks may move in opposite directions.
-In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Investment style risk, which is the chance that returns from non-U.S. small-and mid-capitalization stocks will trail returns from global stock markets.
+The Fund's target index tracks a subset of the U.S. stock market, which could cause the Fund to perform differently from the overall stock market.
+In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Investment style risk, which is the chance that returns from large-capitalization stocks in which the Fund invests will trail returns from the overall stock market.
+Large-cap stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+These periods have, in the past, lasted for as long as several years.